 Periodontitis is an advanced gum disease characterized by chronic gum inflammation.
 At this point, the infection has spread below the gum line.
 The bacterial infection deteriorates the jawbone at the same time as pulling the supportive gums away from the tooth.
 This combination leads to tooth loss as the supportive structures of bone and tissue atrophy.
 Symptoms of this can include receding gums, bad breath, and gingival pockets.
 This can lead to pus, which is a sign of infection.

-To make sure that you don’t have future gum problems, one thing that you can do is improve your oral health routine.
+To make sure that you don’t have future gum concerns, one thing that you can do is improve your oral health routine.
 Make sure that you are brushing your teeth, flossing, and using mouthwash every day.
 Also, make sure that you schedule a visit regularly every 6 months.
 To learn more about how to property manage good gum health keep reading:

 Flossing is an important part of your daily oral health routine.
 Make sure that you floss at least once every day.
 Flossing will help you remove any plaque that may be beyond reach for your toothbrush.
 It’s best to floss after you have brushed your teeth.
 You can floss in the morning, in the middle of the afternoon, or even at night.
 If you floss at least once per day you can significantly reduce the chance of periodontal disease.